opengeogroep/AERIUS-QGIS-plugins/docs/3.4/04_generate_calc_input.md

 ## Other Content

-You can also generate other information to GML, such as buildings and calculation points.
+You can also generate other information into GML, such as buildings and calculation points.

 ### Buildings